Opportunities to Learn and Engage

 All three learning communities have a variety of programs that take place throughout the year including: etiquette dinner, professional development programs, out of town trips, guest speakers, company site visits, etc.

 The Industry Clusters program provides an opportunity for students to learn about a certain industry in-depth and apply this knowledge to their business coursework.
 The program focuses on topics pertinent to our nation’s economic future and gives students the opportunity to learn from industry experts.
 This program is one year in length and includes working on projects for the companies represented.
 It allows for students to gain valuable knowledge about their future careers, understand the marketplace where they plan to do business, and network with business professionals to help them be more competitive for job-seeking opportunities.
-It is geared to third year students, but can be open to forth years as well.
+It is geared to third year students, but can be open to fourth years as well.
 The Industry Clusters program is selective and students receive course credit for participation.

 Freshman Global Lab